-Members of the military and their families face unique challenges when it comes to divorce.
-Miller Law Group, P.C. helps the men and women who serve our country — as well as their spouses — seek favorable outcomes in divorce.
-While any type of divorce is often accompanied by a degree of stress and uncertainty, military members and their spouses face additional questions such as:
+Members of the military face unique challenges when it comes to divorce.
+Miller Law Group, P.C. helps the men and women who serve our country—as well as their spouses—deal with divorce.
+While a degree of stress and uncertainty accompanies any type of divorce, military members and their spouses face additional questions such as:

 - What happens if I’m served divorce papers while on active duty?

 - Where do I send divorce papers if my husband or wife is on active duty?